-Degree Code: XXXX; CIP Code: XX.XXXX Pending ADHE approval

-All technical certificate-seeking students must meet the freshman assessment and placement requirements.
+Degree Code: 2005; CIP Code: 11.0401 All technical certificate-seeking students must meet the freshman assessment and placement requirements.
 If deficiencies exist, the student must complete the required CPT courses.

 A 2.0 GPA is required for graduation from the Technical Certificate in Web Development program.